Lobeby/IK_Spline_Limb_Tool/README.md

 To use the IK Spline Limb Tool, follow these steps:

-1. Open Autodesk Maya.
+1. Open the Autodesk Maya test scene.
 2. Copy the provided Python script to a Python script editor within Maya.
-3. Select and run the script.
+3. Select the three joints and run the script.

 After running the script, you can create IK Spline limbs using the provided functions.
 The script includes an example of how to use these functions to create a bendy limb.
 You can customize the limb type (arm or leg), the number of skinning joints, and the joint radius according to your requirements.